Home Breakfast Bisquick Cinnamon Rolls Recipe (with Glaze!)

 How to Store Bisquick Cinnamon Rolls

 If you have any leftovers (which isn’t likely, these Bisquick Cinnamon rolls are too scrumptious) simply store them in an airtight container at room temperature.
-If they are still around after 24 hours, then refrigerate them to save them from spoiling.

-If you don’t use up your cinnamon rolls before they start to get a little stale, you can always make them into a french toast breakfast casserole!
+If you don’t use up your cinnamon rolls before they start to get a little stale, you can always make them into a French toast breakfast casserole!

 Bisquick Cinnamon Rolls Recipe (with Glaze!)